+Gender: Male

+Nationality: Malaysian

+Age: 69 Years

-Gender: Male Nationality: Malaysian Age: 68 Years Dato' Ir.
-Dr. Ashaari bin Mohamad was appointed as an Independent Non-Executive Director of the Company on 20 February 2013.
+Dato' Ir.
+Dr. Ashaari bin Mohamad was appointed to the Board on 20 February 2013.
 He is also a member of the Nomination, Remuneration and Audit Committee.

 He holds a Doctorate of Philosophy in Civil Engineering from the University of New Hampshire, United States of America, Master of Science in Engineering from the University of South Carolina, United States of America and a Bachelor of Science in Engineering (Civil) from the University of Aberdeen, Scotland.